nexxtmove/clifton/README.md

 const bus = new Bus('letters')
 ```

-Then start sending messages to each other
+Then start sending messages to each other:

 <table>
 <tr>